6yelin9/6yelin9.github.io/_posts/2015-02-28-test-markdown.md

 ---
 layout: post
-title: Hello World
+title: Test markdown
 subtitle: Each post also has a subtitle
-categories: Hello World
+categories: markdown
 tags: [test]
 ---